sderev/lmtoolbox/README.md

 ---

 LLM-Toolbox is an ensemble of AI-powered command-line tools designed to modernize your workflow in the terminal.
-Built using OpenAI's ChatGPT, the tools in this toolbox can generate automatic commit messages, perform dictionary and thesaurus quesries, translate text, proofread content, enrich language learning, and automate shell commands, among others.
+Built using OpenAI's ChatGPT, the tools in this toolbox can generate automatic commit messages, perform dictionary and thesaurus queries, translate text, proofread content, enrich language learning, and automate shell commands, among others.

 Additionally, the toolbox provides an array of [prompt templates](#prompt-templates) that can serve as a valuable resource, whether you're new to using languages models or you're an experienced user.